sha1n/path-ethic/README.md

 ### peth reset
 `peth reset` - removes all prefixes and suffixes and re-exports the original `PATH`.

-## Preset Management Commands
+## Preset Management
 ### peth save (previously 'commit')
-`peth save [save]` - saves the current session settings to disk for later recall.
+`peth save [name]` - saves the current session settings to disk for later recall.
 If the optional name argument is provided, settings are saved as a preset under that name.

 - Data is saved to `~/.path-ethic`
 - User home paths are substituted with `$HOME` for better portability